RyanFrantz/ryanfrantz.github.io/cv/index.md

 ## Lumos Labs - Engineering Director
 ### 10/2020 - Present
-* Developed an execution strategy, with the Head of Product, that improved the engineers' delivery capability and increased team velocity as they rewrote our core consumer app. **We shipped an early version of the web app to India and the Philippines**.
+* Developed an execution strategy using personas and user story mapping, that improved the engineers' delivery capability as they rewrote our core consumer web app. **We shipped an early version of the web app to India and the Philippines**.
-  * Working in 1-week cycles, the team **doubled their output in the first 2 months**.
+  * Working in 1-week cycles, the team increased velocity from **1 feature per month to 2 features delivered roughly every 2 weeks**.
 * Shipped important medical and research products that served our [long-term strategy](https://www.lumoslabs.com/digital-medicine) to expand into more markets, including:
   * A fully-documented backend for an 18-month FDA-reviewed clinical trial to validate a potential **ADHD digital therapeutic**.
   * A web application for **an active double-blind study of 10,000 participants** to detect biomarkers that might support early diagnosis of multiple sclerosis.
+* Managed, coached, and promoted 15 engineers across a breadth of specialties including data engineering, infrastructure, web and backend development, and Corp IT.
-* Reshaped the interview process to extract stronger signal from candidates in fewer cycles and **hit all of our hiring goals** in an extremely competitive talent market.
+* Reshaped the interview process to extract stronger signal from candidates in fewer cycles and **hit all of our hiring goals** in an extremely competitive talent market (2022) resulting in the web and platform functions growing from **2 engineers to 8**.
-* Managed, coached, and promoted engineers across a breadth of specialties including data engineering, infrastructure, web and backend development, security, and Corp IT.
+* Created and staffed a security and compliance function to manage our bug bounty program, provide regular training, and to shape early controls ahead of bringing a digital therapeutic product to market.

 ## Jeli, Inc. - Co-founder and CTO
 ### 8/2019 - 9/2020